What is a Personal Loan?

 A personal loan is a lump sum of money you can borrow for almost any purpose, such as consolidating credit card debt, paying off medical debt, or making home improvements.
 A personal loan is paid back at a fixed interest rate with fixed monthly installments over a fixed period of time.

 Current average APRs for personal loans range from 10% to 28%.
 Repayment terms generally vary from one to seven years in length.
-Individual personal loan rates, terms, and eligibility are based on several factors, including your credit score, payment history, ability to repay the loan, and the lender.
+Individual personal loan rates, loan terms, and eligibility are based on several factors, including your credit score, payment history, ability to repay the loan, and the lender.

 How to Apply for a Personal Loan